Teebo/mobx/docs/best/actions.md

 # Writing asynchronous actions

 The `action` wrapper / decorator only affects the currently running function, not functions that are scheduled (but not invoked) by the current function!
 This means that if you have a `setTimeout`, promise`.then` or `async` construction, and in that callback some more state is changed, those callbacks should be wrapped in `action` as well!
 There are several ways to create asynchronous actions.
-No approach is strictly better then the other, but this section just list different approaches you can take to writing asynchronous code.
+No approach is strictly better than the other, but this section just list different approaches you can take to writing asynchronous code.
 Let's start with a basic example:

 ### Promises